Wednesday, March 6, 2019

 Our National Health Insurance Company, Philhealth, and private Health Management Organizations (HMO) have been delivering their healthcare services in partnership with our Healthcare institutions, hospitals, clinics, and health centers nationwide.
 They have always been to the rescue whenever we seek medical help.
 However, their insurance coverage needs to be more comprehensive as they do not cover all health conditions and other health services.
 This has been a challenge for those who couldn't afford or have financial difficulty seeking medical attention.

 While working at The Medical City in Iloilo, I learned about issues like non-payment or delay of payment of Philhealth for hospital claims to several member hospitals in the country.
 This would also cause a delay in the hospitals paying their medical providers.
 This has led to another issue: some medical providers would charge their clients an additional cash payment for a professional fee already covered by Philhealth.
 This issue happened to my sister, and she asserted her rights against the double charging of her provider.
-This scenario will lose the confidence of other Philhealth members if such a case happens to them, which is against the primary goal of Philhealth its mandate to lessen the financial burden of Filipinos upon seeking medical treatment.
+This scenario will cause the loss of confidence of other Philhealth members if such a case happens to them, which is against the primary goal of Philhealth's mandate to lessen the financial burden of Filipinos upon seeking medical treatment.

 Continuous Healthcare reform